armanriazi/private/docs/self/english/category/interview/en-interview.md

 ## 34. What do you think will be the main challenges of coming to a much larger company?

-*> Though I see that it could also be a benefit*
+> *Though I see that it could also be a benefit*

 > I won't be bringing too many preconceived and possibly inflexible ideas with me to the company.

-> *I can see that it might be perceived as a weakness to not have experience in an organisation of this size, *
+> *I can see that it might be perceived as a weakness to not have experience in an organisation of this size*

 ## 35. Can you remember a time when you helped resolve the conflicts among your colleagues or classmates a couple of months ago?